TL;DR

 3. Play consistently

-After games, you should watch your own replays to spot bad habits – keep an eye out for things like poor rotations, overextending, or bad challenges.
-Fixing one repeated mistake can often have a huge impact on your rank.
+Whenever you can, especially after losses, watch your own replays to spot mistakes or bad habits.
+Examples include poor rotations, overextending, or bad challenges.
+Fixing these repeated mistakes will have a huge impact on your rank and how much you can improve.

 5. Stay positive